Pietro Longo: Life and career

-In 1984 he had to resign first from his government position, and later (1985) as secretary, after the Loggia P2 scandal, whose list of members had included him since 1981.
-He was succeeded as PSDI secretary by Franco Nicolazzi.
-He failed to be elected to Parliament in the 1987 general election and lost judicial immunity.
+Longo was appointed Minister for the Budget and Economic Planning in Bettino Craxi's first cabinet.
+In 1984 he had to resign from this position, and later (1985) as PSDI secretary, after he was revealed to have been a member of the clandestine Propaganda Due (P2) masonic lodge since 1981.
+He failed to be re-elected to the Chamber of Deputies in the 1987 general election and lost judicial immunity.
 Longo thus underwent trial for the ICOMEC bribe scandal, being condemned in first (1989), second (1991) and third (1992) grade.
-The last condemnation caused him to be imprisoned in Rome's Rebibbia jail.
-In the meantime, Longo entered the PSI in 1989.
+This last condemnation caused him to be imprisoned in Rome's Rebibbia jail, where he served five months of a sentence of two and a half years before being released on probation.